ramontip/firebit/README.md

 ````
 ng serve
 ````
-4. Go to http://localhost:4200 to find the web application
+4. Go to http://localhost:4200 to find the web application (you may login using your superuser credentials)

 ---
 > FH Joanneum, Information Management (IMA19), SWENGS